ForNeVeR/dotnet-licenses/README.md

 Currently supported metadata sources types are:
 - `type = "nuget", include = "<path/to/project/or/solution>"` to extract metadata from NuGet packages used by the designated project or all projects in solution,
 - `type = "license"` to provide metadata for the licenses that are not covered by NuGet packages.
 The `id` attribute is mandatory and should be unique across all metadata sources.
-The `spdx` and `copyright` attributes are mandatory. `files_covered` is also mandatory, and it should be a glob mask or a path, applied to the base directory of each declared package, to mark the files covered by the license.
+The `spdx` and `copyright` attributes are mandatory, and may be either text values or arrays. `files_covered` (optional) may be a glob mask or a path, applied to the base directory of each declared package, to mark the files covered by the license.

   `files_covered` may be a single glob or a list of globs, applied relative to the package root of the containing package.